Synkevych/Synkevych/README.md

 ## 👨‍💻 Junior Web Developer

 I'm a Web Developer with 3 years' experience.
 I enjoy creating useful tools and apps to make the world a better place.
 Have experience of creating apps, from choosing technology stack to deploying apps at AWS server and running tests on Travis CI.
-Have strong knowledge about OOP, Agile methodologies, database(Postgres, MongoDB), Unit testing(RSpec), MVC design patterns and how and why you need to create Staging and Production Environment at AWS.
+Have strong knowledge about OOP, Agile methodologies, database(Postgres, MongoDB), Unit testing(RSpec), MVC design patterns and how to create Staging and Production Environment at AWS.

-## 💼 Recent projects in which I took part
+## 💼 Recent projects
+- [Count Online Users](https://github.com/Synkevych/realtime_user_tracking) - tracks whether a user is online or not(has opened webpage in browser), showing a green button "Online" at the user card and changes the users counter at the subheader.

+***

-- [nested_rails_forms](https://github.com/Synkevych/nested_rails_forms) Pet-project for create audits form with a dynamic question field and then answers to them.
-Built with RoR framework, testing with RSpec, deployed to [Heroku](https://quiet-plains-51299.herokuapp.com).
+- [Nested_Rails_Forms](https://github.com/Synkevych/nested_rails_forms) Pet-project for create audits form with a dynamic question field and then answers to them.

+***

 **SoftServe, Junior Software Engineer(course)**

 - [projector](https://github.com/Synkevych/projector) - Pet-project similar in functionality to trello, you can create your own boards in the task card boards, set performers, add images, transfer cards between boards and so on.
 Used modern bootstrap template Frest.
 Deploy app to AWS instance with staging and production environment. Сovered the application with tests by 87%.
 Connected Amazon SES  to send mail.

+***

 - [postagram](https://github.com/Synkevych/postagram) - A simple Instagram-like project, you can login and post your photo with information about them, and then all users will see your post and can comment on them.

 **Summary:** Studied the best aspects of using OOP and MVC design patterns(do not make large models and controllers, but rather make them into small modules), writing RESTFul API for application(with registration using Facebook and JWT token), connecting email notifications to different actions, setting up a server to work in staging and production mode, automation deployment, unit tests, an email service(Mailgun, Amazon SES), image cloud service (Amazon S3, Cloudinary) and studied the largest technological and theoretical stack then ever.

 **ІТФ ім. Боголюбова, Freelance**

 - [project_hub](https://github.com/Synkevych/project_hub) - beta version of Virtual center of digital science - that describes the projects of institutes and allows you to use these projects.
 MERN stack, Mongoose  - MongoDB object modeling tool, bcrypt - to work with passwords, JWT - to create a token,  cors - to enable CORS requests,  express - minimalist web framework for node,. deployed to Heroku.
 After drawing up a complete project board, we decided to switch to the WordPress (LAMP stack - Linux, Apaches, MySQL, PHP), since it solves all the client's problems - CMS, registration using plugins.

+***

 - [UA Hub](http://cloud-5.bitp.kiev.ua/) project created from scratch using the WordPress plugin, after full testing, created backups and deployed to Ukrainian Cloud (PHP, MariaDB, Apaches, WordPress).

 **Udemy.
 Full Stack Developer**
 - [warbler](https://github.com/Synkevych/warbler) – project from courses, Twitter based app, deploy to Heroku services, use MERN stack: RESTful API, Mongoose  - MongoDB object modeling tool, bcrypt - to work with passwords, JWT - to create a token,  cors - to enable CORS requests,  express - minimalist web framework for node,  Axios, Redux, Redux-thunk, React-router-dom, Bootstrap template, deployed to Heroku.

 **Summary:** Focused on JavaScript, learn the last available JavaScript method(ES6/ES7) to work with arrays and functions, understand Hosting/Bubbling, CORS, Javascript closure, React State and Lifecycle, TCP.
 UDP.
 Network,  Garbage Collection, how to use MongoDB, and others.

 ## 🌐 Languages I use